Blog Post

 Perhaps the biggest concern is the lack of human touch.
 Participants might miss the personal connection and empathy that human facilitators provide.
 This could lead to decreased engagement and ultimately hinder the success of the facilitation process.

-Navigating a new lanscape
+Navigating a new landscape

 So, how can we navigate this new landscape?
 The key lies in human-AI collaboration.
 AI should be seen as a tool to empower facilitators, not replace them.
 The IAF can play a vital role in this transition by providing its members with: